patcable/onair/README.md

 ### Improvement Ideas
 * Probably better error handling or flow.
 Using logrus or having some sort of debug mode might be nice.
 * I built this for Micro Snitch because that's what I have, but extending it for [Oversight](https://objective-see.com/products/oversight.html) should be possible depending on the log format.
-* Write a launch agent definition for this so that it can load on user login.